Affiliate links on SoundGuys may earn us a commission. Learn more.

-Between streaming services, your smartphone, and the plethora of inexpensive headphones that are available, shopping for headphones with a $1,000 USD budget might seem like overkill.
+Life is getting expensive, and between streaming services, your smartphone, and the plethora of inexpensive headphones that are available, shopping for high-priced headphones might seem like overkill.
 Why buy a Ferrari if the speed limit is 100mph?
-Because, just like a good car and an open road, if you pair any of these headphones with the right source and gear, the experience can be exhilarating.
-These headphones aren’t the kind that you’d stuff in a bag for your commute.
-If you want to really sit and enjoy your favorite songs, these are the best headphones under $1000 USD.
+Well, because just like a good car and an open road, if you pair any of these headphones with the right source, the experience can be exhilarating.
+Ultimately, you get what you pay for.
+These headphones aren’t ones to stuff in a bag or toss on the couch but rather to enjoy at home or use in the studio.
+If you want the best sound quality to hear your favorite songs like never before, these are the best headphones for under $1000.

-It’s also worth mentioning that $1,000 is relatively reasonable as far as audiophile gear goes.
-We’ve reviewed cans that will run you more than four times that, and had a chance to listen to a pair that costs the same as two cars.
-But it’s worth researching before you throw $1,000 USD towards a pair of premium headphones.
+- It’s worth mentioning that $1,000 is relatively reasonable as far as audiophile gear goes.
+We’ve reviewed cans that will run you more than four times that much and listened to some pairs that cost more than many cars.

-Why is the Audeze LCD-2 Closed Back the best pair of headphones under $1,000 for most?
+Why is the Focal Bathys the best pair of headphones under $1,000 for most?

-If you want the greatest value among expensive headphones, check out the HiFiMan Sundara
+If you want planar magnetic headphones on a budget, check out the HiFiMan Sundara

-The HiFiMan Sundara brings great sound down to an affordable price point, and we couldn’t leave it off the list of the best headphones under $1000.
-This isn’t cheap by any means but pound-for-pound, it has excellent build quality and impressive sound quality.
-HiFiMan is one of those companies (like Audio-Technica) with plenty of people swearing by its headphones.
+The HiFiMan Sundara brings great sound to an affordable price point, and we couldn’t leave it off the list of the best headphones under $1000.
+This isn’t cheap by any means, but pound-for-pound, it has an excellent design and offers impressive sound quality.
+HiFiMan is one of those companies, like Audio-Technica, with plenty of people swearing by its headphones.

-Each ear cup houses a planar magnetic driver, and it’s much lighter than Audeze’s headphones at 372g.
-The frequency response closely follows our target studio curve, and should sound good with most songs.
-You can EQ the headset but most listeners won’t feel compelled to.
+At 372g, it’s much lighter than other planar magnetic driver-based headphones.
+Its frequency response closely follows our legacy studio curve and should sound good with most types of content.
+You can apply EQ, but most listeners won’t feel compelled to.
 Since the Sundara is open-back, you get that sense of space that open-back headphones are known for.
-The drivers are protected by a thin grill, but they’re still exposed to the world.
+Its drivers are protected by a thin grill, but they’re still exposed to the world.

-That cable is nicely constructed and ends in a thick 90-degree, 3.5mm jack.
+The cable is nicely constructed and ends in a thick 90-degree, 3.5mm jack.
 It also comes with a 1/4-inch adapter, so if you’re looking to plug these headphones into something a little more powerful than your phone, you can.
-This headset features a fairly high sensitivity and low impedance, but will still require a decent amount of power to properly drive it.
-In most instances, you’ll need a good amplifier which adds to the price a bit.
+They have a fairly high sensitivity and low impedance but will still require a decent amount of power to drive properly.
+You’ll probably need a good amplifier which adds to the price a bit.

 In your EQ app of choice, apply the following filters to your parametric EQ for a fairly close fit to the SoundGuys studio curve: